 The deck arrived beautifully wrapped in the handmade blue felt pouch as seen in the picture above and the LWB (below) is also handmade.
 The card backs have a reversible design but if you look carefully at the writing at the sides, you will know which way is up.
 Personally, I don’t read with reversals so it doesn’t matter one way or another to me.

 As you can see the cards are quite square – possibly a little wider than a standard deck and a couple of centimetres shorter.
 The cards shuffle easily thanks to the silky matte finish (my favourite!) and the card stock is sturdy enough for the cards to survive many a less than gentle shuffle.
-Although if you want a really good way of shuffling the cards without scuffing them, I suggest watching THIS VIDEO.

 But back to the deck and what its creator says about it!
 I sense a kindred ‘magpie’ in Gabi when she freely admits having borrowed ideas for the card images from the following sources: